-Art therapy works well with children as they are naturally creative and drawn to art-making.
-Art therapy gives children the space to express their inner worlds through images, which some find much easier to do than through words.
+Art works well with tweens/teens as they are naturally creative and drawn to art-making.
+Through therapeutic art techniques, teens and tweens can find the space to express their inner worlds through images, which some find much easier to do than through words.

 - Masters of Creative Arts Therapies: Art Therapy Specialisation - Concordia University

 - Professional Member of the Canadian Art Therapy Association

 My life path has lead me on a journey around the world, from being a teacher, to becoming an art therapist.